CREATIVE MOVEMENT (3 years old)

 HIP HOP (6+)

-Hip Hop is an urban ethnic dance form that marked its beginning as part of the hip hop culture in the early 1900’s, when the youth in and around Bronx, New York started dancing on the streets.
-It is an ideal way to express one’s creativeness.
+Hip Hop is an urban ethnic dance form that marked its beginning as part of the hip hop culture in the early 1900s, when the youth in and around Bronx, New York started dancing on the streets.
+It is an ideal way to express one’s creativity.
 It features self-impressions and the dances come from the soul.
 There is breaking, popping, locking, and free styling in hip hop dances, moves which were created in the 1970s and made popular by dance crews in the United States.
 A great dance style to improve flexibility, develop balance and muscle coordination.

 A dance form developed in the early 20th century as a rebellion against the rigid constraints of traditional ballet including the technique itself, as well as the costumes and shoes.
 Quite literally, early feminists tore off their corsets and stiff shoes to allow for less constricted movement.

 Although Modern has a strong ballet base, it is a more relaxed, free style of dance using emotions and moods.
 Using the expressive floor work of Martha Graham and swing standing work of Jose Limon this class fosters strength, flexibility, and creative expression.
 Improvisation and choreography will also be explored to develop individual style and performance quality.

 This discipline is a combination of acting and dancing.
 This class is based on jazz technique and is influenced by the showmanship of Broadway and movie musicals.
 This class is movement and musicality based, singing is not a component.